 Principal Learning Outcomes

-By the end of the module the student should have developed a solid grasp of the basic theoretical material and be able to demonstrate knowledge of important areas of application.
+By the end of the module the student should have developed a solid grasp of the basic theoretical material and be able to demonstrate knowledge of important areas of application, show understanding of core concepts in consumer and producer theory.

 The module will typically cover the following topics: